ruricolist/vernacular/README.md

         (create-facts-table db)
         (add-fact db "Lisp" "Lisp is a programmable programming language.")
         (add-fact db "Lisp" "Lisp is fun")
-        (is (set-equal
-             (facts-about db "Lisp")
+        (facts-about db "Lisp"))
-             '("Lisp is a programmable programming language."
+    ;; => '("Lisp is a programmable programming language."
 "Lisp is fun")
-             :test #'equal)))

 Two cavets.
 Vernacular needs to know what system your package belongs to.
-If your package has a different name from your system (why?), you may need to tell Vernacular what system it belong to.
+If your package has a different name from your system (why?), you may need to tell Vernacular what system it belongs to.
 In the package, evaluate:

     (overlord:set-package-system :my-system)